Coton bio : Avantages, limites et impact environnemental complet

 What is the water consumption of organic cotton?

-Type of cotton Average water consumption Details
+Cotton type Average water consumption Details

-How to recognize an organic cotton product?
+How to recognize an organic cotton product

 What are the reliable certification labels for organic cotton?

-GOTS organic cotton certification
+GOTS certified organic cotton

-Other serious labels:
+Other reputable labels:

 • Fairtrade – Max Havelaar : Does not always guarantee organic, but ensures fair production conditions .